kinde-oss/kinde-ruby-sdk/kinde-sdk/docs/OrganizationsApi.md

   sort: 'name_asc', # String | Field and order to sort the result by.
   page_size: 56, # Integer | Number of results per page.
 Defaults to 10 if parameter not sent.
   next_token: 'next_token_example', # String | A string to get the next page of results if there are more results.
-  code: 'code_example' # String | The organization's code.
+  code: 'code_example', # String | The organization's code.
+  permissions: 'permissions_example' # String | Filter by user permissions
 }

 begin